Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Norland was en route from Glasgow to Corpus Christi in ballast on her first voyage when she was torpedoed on May 20-1942 by U-108 (Scholtz), soon after having left Convoy ON 93 as planned, position 31 22N 55 47W*.
-At the time she was on course 236° true, sailing at a speed of 12 1/2 knots, in clear weather with moderate sea, wind southeast force 3, excellent visibility, no other ships in sight.
+At the time of attack she was on course 236° true, sailing at a speed of 12 1/2 knots (not zig-zagging), in clear weather with moderate sea, wind southeast force 3, excellent visibility, no other ships in sight.
 There were 4 lookouts; the 2nd mate, Ordinary Seaman Danielsen (helmsman) and 1 more on the bridge and 1 on top of the wheel house, while the gun crew of 3 were aft.

 The torpedo hit with tremendous force at No. 8 tank forward of the bridge on the starboard side, about 10' below the water line, ripping the side of the ship up in a length of 50-60'.
 When the captain, who had been in his cabin came to the bridge and saw that the lifeboats were about to be launched, he ordered this to be stopped.
 The engine had been stopped immediately after the torpedo had struck, but when it became apparent that the ship was not sinking it was started again and they proceeded at full speed, having swung the ship towards Bermuda.

 About 10 minutes later a periscope was spotted approx. 6 miles off, but disappeared after the gunners had fired in its direction with the 4" gun.
 However, the U-boat resurfaced about half an hour later and proceeded to shell the ship, whereupon Norland's gunners replied with 15-20 shells, but they all fell short.
 As she could not achieve a great speed with the big hole in her side, and the U-boat's shells landed ever closer, the engine was ordered stopped again, an SOS was sent out detailing their situation, and the ship abandoned at 15:00.
-3 lifeboats were launched, with 19 men incl. the 1st mate in one, 15 incl. the captain in another and 14 with the 2nd mate in the third.
+3 lifeboats were launched, with 19 men including the 1st mate in one, 15 including the captain in another and 14 with the 2nd mate in the third.
 They remained nearby until Norland caught on fire amidships and aft, and was sinking deeper and deeper (they estimated the U-boat had fired about 150-200 shells at her), then all 3 boats set a course for Bermuda.

-They stayed together for the first 3-4 days, but due to a heavy rain storm 2 of the boats lost sight of the captain's boat, one in the afternoon of May 23, the other in the afternoon of May 25.
-All 48 were ultimately rescued (the captain's boat was picked up by coast guard cutter No. 453 off Cape Lockout at 15:55 on June 7 and landed at Morehead City, N.C. a couple of hours later), but the lifeboat with 14 men in it had more in store.
-The Dutch ship D/S Polyphemus picked them up near Bermuda on May 25, but the next day that ship was also torpedoed (U-578 - Rehwinkel), and they found themselves in lifeboats again.
+The lifeboat with 14 men in it had more in store.
+The Dutch ship D/S Polyphemus picked them up near Bermuda on May 25, but the next day that ship was also torpedoed (by U-578 - Rehwinkel, which sank Berganger a few days later), and they found themselves in lifeboats again.
 The survivors in 3 of the boats from Polyphemus were picked up near Nantucket Island, and those in the other 2 by a Portugese ship after a week's sailing.
 All the survivors from Norland also survived this 2nd torpedo incident, but many others had died.
+A complete crew list for Polyphemus is available on request via the contact address at the bottom of this page.

-From a visitor to my website, Jos Odijk, I've received some information that he found in "De Nederlandse blauwpijpers" by G.J.deBoer ISBN 90-6013-939-9 (The Dutch Blue Funnels.) - Historical overview of the shipping company "Nederlandse Stoonmvaart Maatschappij Oceaan" (1891-1978), and here's a summary:
+From a visitor to my website, Jos Odijk, I've received some information that he found in "De Nederlandse blauwpijpers" by G.J. deBoer ISBN 90-6013-939-9 (The Dutch Blue Funnels.) - Historical overview of the shipping company "Nederlandse Stoonmvaart Maatschappij Oceaan" (1891-1978), and here's a summary:

-Boat number 1 - Captain C. Koningstein and 4th Officer J.Bos.
+Boat number 1 - Captain C. Koningstein and 4th Officer J. Bos.

 Boat number 2 - 3rd Engineer J. Dijkdrenth.